Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-02-rust-and-webassembly.md

 %{
-title: "Rust, WASM, Liveview, Oh my!",
+title: "Rust, WASM, Liveview, Oh my!
+(Chapter 1)",
 tags: ~w(Rust WebAssembly Phoenix Liveview),
 description: "Setting up Rust and WASM in a Phoeinx Liveview project and being part of the future of the web" }